vincent-agi/I18nTranslatorFromDeepl/README.md

 To download the resulting JSON file(s) click on the blue link that appears in the center of the screen.
 # Contact

-I am open to suggestions and pull requests.
+I am open to suggestions and mrege requests.
 You can contact me at contact@followupsystem.fr
 # License

 This program is distributed under the GNU v3 license